Inferno (1953 film)

-Inferno is a 1953 American drama/thriller starring Robert Ryan, William Lundigan and Rhonda Fleming, directed by Roy Ward Baker.
+Inferno is a 1953 American thriller drama starring Robert Ryan, William Lundigan and Rhonda Fleming, directed by Roy Ward Baker.
 It was shot in Technicolor and shown in 3-D, with stereophonic sound.

 Plot

-When millionaire industrialist Donald Carson III breaks his leg during a trip through the Mojave Desert, his wife Gerry and her lover mining engineer Joe Duncan tell him they will seek medical aid.
-They deliberately don't return however, hoping Carson will perish while he is stranded alone in the desert.
-He vows to survive in order to exact revenge on his adulterous wife and her accomplice, who have flown to Carson's mansion in Los Angeles, while waiting for him to succumb to either desert heat or suicide.
-Instead he fashions a splint for his leg, enabling him to limp down the rocks where he was left and head through the desert.
-He successfully digs a well and shoots a deer, making strips of dried meat that will last for days.
+When millionaire industrialist Donald Carson III breaks his leg during a trip through the Mojave Desert, his wife Gerry and her lover, mining engineer Joe Duncan, tell him they will seek medical aid.
+They deliberately don't return, however, hoping Carson will perish while he is stranded in the desert.
+He vows to survive in order to exact revenge on his adulterous wife and her accomplice, who have flown to Carson's mansion in Los Angeles while waiting for him to either succumb to the desert heat, or commit suicide.
+Instead, Carson fashions a splint for his leg, which allows him to limp down the rocks where he was abandoned and make his way through the desert.
+He successfully digs a well and shoots a deer, making strips of dried meat that last several days.

-Law enforcement officers had hoped to find the missing Carson; but after several unsuccessful attempts, it is decided to call off further search efforts.
-Joe is getting nervous though and to make sure Carson is dead he flies a small plane over the region and spots the remnants of a fire.
-Suspecting now that Carson is still alive, Joe and Gerry drive back into the desert to look for him and finish him off if necessary.
-Joe discovers Carson still limping through the desert and is about to shoot him, when an old prospector called Elby, driving a jalopy, encounters Carson and gives him a ride back to his shack.
-On returning to his own car, Joe finds that in her haste to leave him Gerry has driven his car over a large rock by accident, which has ruptured the vehicle's oil pan.
-The damage now makes it impossible for them to drive out of the desert.
-Joe then sees a pair of binoculars on the car seat and he suddenly realizes that her real intention when she moved the car, was to abandon him as well as her husband.
-Joe angrily walks away, leaving Gerry to fend for herself alone in the Mojave.
+Law-enforcement officers had hoped to find the missing Carson, but, after several unsuccessful attempts, decide to call off further search efforts.
+Joe is getting nervous though; to make sure Carson is dead, he flies a small plane over the area and spots the remnants of a fire.
+Suspecting Carson is still alive, Joe and Gerry drive back into the desert to look for him and finish him off if necessary.
+Joe discovers Carson still limping through the desert; he is about to shoot him when an old prospector called Elby, driving a jalopy, encounters Carson and gives him a ride back to his shack.
+On returning to his own car, Joe finds that in her haste to leave him, Gerry has accidentally driven his car over a large rock, rupturing the oil pan.
+The damage makes it impossible for them to drive out of the desert.
+Joe sees a pair of binoculars on the car seat and he suddenly realizes that her real intention when she moved the car was to abandon both him and her husband.
+Joe walks away, leaving Gerry to fend for herself.